FIDE Test: What Are the Questions for the B1 Speaking Part (Parler) ?

 • À votre avis, quels sont les côtés positifs et négatifs de suivre une formation en plus de son travail ?

-Grammar focus: Use comparatives to compare ideas — plus calme que, moins cher que, aussi intéressant que.
+Grammar focus: Use French connectorsd'un côté… de l'autre, cependant, en revanche, tandis que, par contre — and comparatives to compare ideas — plus calme que, moins cher que, aussi intéressant que.

-This section evaluates your ability to express opinions using le conditionnel présent and the hypothesis structure (Si + imparfait + conditionnel présent).
+This section evaluates your ability to express opinions using the conditionnel présent and the hypothesis structure (Si + imparfait + conditionnel présent).

 Example questions: